Monticello Convention: Monticello Convention

+Notable signees include William Nathaniel Bell, Arthur A. Denny, and Doc Maynard, early founders and settlers of Seattle.
+Additional signers of the Monticello petition were Peter Crawford, a noted land surveyor, and public servants, Calvin Henry Hale and John R. Jackson.

 Outcome

 Bill H.R.
-348, “to establish the territorial government of Columbia,” was introduced in the House of Representatives from the Committee on Territories.
+348, "to establish the territorial government of Columbia," was introduced in the House of Representatives from the Committee on Territories.
 It was introduced by Charles E. Stuart on January 25, 1853.
 Debates arose, not about whether the bill would pass, but on the name of the new territory.
 Richard H. Stanton, a representative from Kentucky, proposed the name Washington after George Washington to avoid confusion with the District of Columbia.
-The title of the bill was changed to “an act to establish the Territorial government of Washington” in the House and passed on February 10, 1853.
+The title of the bill was changed to "an act to establish the Territorial government of Washington" in the House and passed on February 10, 1853.
 It then passed the Senate on March 2, 1853 without any need for discussion.
 After 21 months of campaigning, the bill was signed by President Millard Fillmore on March 2, 1853.
-The bill became known as the Organic Act and also served as the basis for law in Washington until it gained statehood in 1889.
+The Organic act bill also served as the basis for law in Washington until it gained statehood in 1889.